dubblen/sc2ai-getting-started/tutorials/bot-rust/README.md

 ## Setting up the project
 ### 1. Project & dependencies
-#### Create a new project directory, initialize it with cargo and move to it:
+#### Create a new project directory, initialize it with cargo and move into it:
 ```bash
 cargo new my_bot; cd my_bot
 ```